 The nerve roots exit through small openings between the vertebrae.
 These openings are called neural foramina.
-The nerve roots join down the arm to the hand.
+The nerve roots join together to form three main nerves that travel Path of radial nerve OMMG 2001 down the arm to the hand.
 One of these nerves is the radial nerve.
 The nerve passes down the back of the upper arm.
 It then spirals outward and crosses the outside (the lateral part) of the elbow before it winds its way down the forearm and hand.
+On the lateral part of the elbow, the radial nerve enters a tunnel formed by muscles and bone.
+This is called the radial tunnel.